Black Hair Turning Gold | How to Prevent It? What to do after Hair Turns to Gold?

 If your parents had their black hair turn to gold, then there are chances that you will have your black hair turn to gold too.

 Also, if your grandparents or any of your blood relatives have had this change: then there are still chances that you will have it.
-It is because you got a recessive gene of gold hair.
+It is because you got a recessive gene for gold hair.

-A recessive gene is the one whose effect is masked in the presence of a dominant gene.
+A recessive gene is one whose effect is masked in the presence of a dominant gene.
 In this case, the gold hair gene is recessive and, the black hair gene is dominant.

 This recessive gene can get turned on due to some external factors or simultaneously at any time.
-It also clears why the transformation of black hair to gold is not age biased and rather random.
+It also clears why the transformation of black hair to gold is not age-biased and rather random.

 4. Sunlight and UV rays